Mathématique: Chapter 80

 “How we doin’?”
 Young asked in an undertone.

 “Welllllll,” Vala drew out the word.
-“There’s been a bit of a complication.
+“There’s been a complication.
 Seems flyboy was carrying a control crystal, and—”

 “Did you know about this?”
 McKay snarled over his shoulder at Young.
 He took a breath, composed himself, and resumed with, “Or was this some idiotic last-minute MILKY WAY GARBAGE THAT—”

-“Inside voice,” Jackson suggested, with a delivery so angelic that it flipped the bar and ended up in asshole territory.
+“Inside voice,” Jackson suggested with a delivery angelic enough to flip the bar and end up in asshole territory.

 “Dr. McKay,” Woolsey began, “we will certainly be having words with our Milky Way counterparts—”